 Moreover, there are not enough regulators to go around and check up on every incident.
 Most contractors never complain, while most property owners are happy with a “free roof” since they don’t even know that they just got screwed by the roofer AND the insurance.

-How to get insurance to pay for roof replacement!
+How to make insurance to pay for your roof replacement!

 In a nutshell, here is how to make your insurance company pay for a quality new roof, or a repair that will last.

 The key is to hire a contractor who understands how the insurance claim process works.
 This way he can put in proper supplements (additional items) into the claim, so that it gets approved.
 In this case, you can be sure that your roof will be properly installed.

 A public adjuster (PA) may and probably should be involved in estimating the cost of repairs, to put your insurance adjuster in check.
 While you may spend $300-500 on the PA’s services, he can get you another 50-100% in supplements on top of what the insurance has initially approved.

 It is important to keep in mind that it is the adjuster’s job to pay as little money as possible on a claim.
 Often, these people know very little about roofing and it is your contractor’s and PA’s job to point out the necessary items needed to put a durable and long lasting roof over your house.

 References: All of the above is not my invention.
 On my favorite forum (www.roofing.com) you can find many discussions about the insurance work roofing business.
 I highly recommend you read these posts, and look at price figures.